blazej-bucha/graflab/README.md

 If you want just a brief introduction to GrafLab, see [docs/user-manual.md](docs/user-manual.md).

-A detail GrafLab cookbook is available at [https://github.com/blazej-bucha/graflab-cookbook](https://github.com/blazej-bucha/graflab-cookbook).
+Detailed GrafLab cookbook is available at [https://github.com/blazej-bucha/graflab-cookbook](https://github.com/blazej-bucha/graflab-cookbook).

 To go through the equations implemented in GrafLab, see